Bhattman10/DocLab/README.md

 ### Step 1: Set up Docker.

 1. Download Docker Desktop & create an account.
+2. Make sure Docker Desktop is open.
+This ensures the daemon is online.
-2. Navigate to the project directory and open a terminal.
+3. Navigate to the project directory and open a terminal.
 Enter the following:
 ```
 docker login -u [username] -p [password]
 ```